trademark-class-list

 Class 38 – Telecommunications

-Class 38 Covers communication services, including phone, internet, and broadcasting.
+Covers communication services, including phone, internet, and broadcasting.

 Example: Internet service providers, phone networks.

-Class 39 – Transport and Logistics
+Class 39 – Transportation and Logistics

-Examples: Freight transport, travel agencies, and courier services.
+Examples: Freight transport, travel agencies and courier services.

 Class 40 – Treatment of Materials

-Class 40 covers services related to the processing or treatment of materials, including manufacturing processes.
+It covers services related to the processing or treatment of materials, including manufacturing processes.

 Examples: Metalworking, recycling, and printing services.